DrSequence/go-io-sample/readme.md

 ### version 0.0.1-SNAPSHOT

 ### Goals:
+main:
+read huge file, hex substring, write to new file.

+cmd/v2 version can read and write use ony one file.
 1) read csv
 2) read a record and hash field
 3) write to new file